 Looking for a fun and easy way to teach your kids about kindness?
 Consider joining the Kindness Rocks Project.
 The latest (and maybe the sweetest) craze to sweep the country has artists of all ages spreading happy thoughts by way of painted rocks.
-The idea is simple—paint something inspiring or cheerful on a rock, and leave it for someone else to find.
+The idea is simple—paint (using baby-safe paint) something inspiring or cheerful on a rock, and leave it for someone else to find.
 Don’t know where to start?
 Read on!

 What It Is

 What’s a rock got to do with kindness?
 Plenty, according to Megan Murphy, the Massachusetts woman who accidentally started the Kindness Rocks movement two years ago when she scribbled a few inspiring words on a rock and left it on a Cape Cod beach.
 Her Kindness Rocks Project has since gained worldwide attention, with inspirational, hash-tagged rocks popping up in at least seven countries and garnering millions of views on social media.

 “The project isn’t about rocks per se, it’s about connection,” Murphy said.
 “People find a rock, and they relate to the message on the rock.
 Then they connect with the fact that there is a human being on the other end of that rock, and they don’t feel so alone.”